Why scholars are diagramming neural network models: Background

 \section{Background}

-AI systems are software, written in a programming language, and often based on neural networks.
+AI is software, written in a programming language, and often based on neural networks.
 A neural network takes an input (usually text, numbers, images or video), and then processes this through a series of \emph{layers}, to create an output (usually classification or prediction).
 Each layer contains a set of \emph{nodes} which hold information and transmit signals to nodes in other layers.
-Specific mathematical functions or operations are also used in these systems, such as sigmoid, concatenate, softmax, max pooling, and loss.
+Specific mathematical functions or operations are also used in these models, such as sigmoid, concatenate, softmax, max pooling, and loss.
 Different architectures are used for different types of activities: Convolutional Neural Networks (CNN), inspired by the human visual system, are commonly used for processing images, and Long Short Term Memory networks (LSTM), a type of Recurrent Neural Network (RNN) which are designed for processing sequences, are often used for text.
 These neural networks "learn" a function, but have to be trained to do so.
-Training consists of providing inputs and expected outputs, so the system can learn how an input should be processed.
-The system is then tested with unseen inputs, to see if it is able to process these correctly.
-The data perspective (focused on vectors and matrices) and the functional perspective are fairly distinct ways of thinking about what is happening, which is part of the problem of communicating in this area.
-The architectural perspective on the system can be to a greater or lesser extent encompassing the data manipulations, which leads to a broad spectrum of possible representations.
+Training consists of providing inputs and expected outputs, so the model can learn how a function should be inductively represented.
+The model is then tested with unseen inputs, to see if it is able to process these correctly.
+The explicit data perspective (focused on vectors and matrices) and the functional perspective are fairly distinct ways of thinking about what is happening, which is part of the problem of communicating in this area.
+The architectural perspective on the model can be to a greater or lesser extent encompassing the data manipulations, which leads to a broad spectrum of possible representations.

+Neural networks can also be considered as a set of transitions between latent states (a different way of conceptualising the data).
+These latent states are fundamental to the nature of NNs, which often utilise mechanisms such as gradient descent via back-propagation which are sufficiently conventional to be omitted from non-pedagogical diagrams.
+The functions are not highly heterogeneous, but the representations are heterogeneous.

+The diagrams are a sequence of latent states with attributes associated with the latent space.
+The models themselves are comprised of different types of layers and different sizes or parameters for the layers, which are usually encoded in diagrams.
+The configuration, dependencies between latent dimensions, and attributes of layers are included as the diagrams are utilised by authors attempting to produce a description of these latent states using graphical components.

+The mathematics of NN's are well established and have an established low level representational language.
+At the system level, diagrams are used but conventions are not well established.